yvg23/yvg23/README.md

 -I am currently studying computer science engineering at srm institute of science and technology,ktr chennai.
-I have completed my Higher Secondary from lucknow public college,lucknow and Secondary School from st, xavier's high school,hardoi .
-I am a crypto analyst and investor with 2 years of experience and i have a youtube channel with 5k+ subscribers and i am currently learning programming and full stack web development..
+I have completed my Higher Secondary from Jayshree periwal High school and Secondary School from Jayshree Periwal High School .
+I am a Stock market analyst and investor with 2 years of experience and i have a twitter account with 2k+ subscribers and i am currently learning programming and full stack web development..

-- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/pydeep9026/pydeep9026/files/14200058/resumenew4.pdf)
+- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://github.com/yvg23/yvg23/files/14340292/Yashvardhan-Goyal-FlowCV-Resume-20240201.1.pdf)

-- :boom: You can visit [my website](https://pradeeps.me).
 <br>